-We are presently looking for students with the ability to work, at least, four-hour work blocks.
+The research faculty frequently search for hard-working students with the ability to work, at least, four-hour work blocks.
 Our business hours are from 8 a.m. to 5 p.m.
 Monday through Friday.

 Most of our research involves determining physical properties of specific aggregates, mortars or concretes.
 Thus, the work for which we are seeking undergraduate research assistants involves, some lifting and weighing of materials, sieving, batching concrete, strength testing on universal load machines, and measuring length changes of specimens.
 Safety gear such as steel-toed work boots, gloves, and protective eyewear are provided.
 All new employees must attend safety classes that are offered by the University free of charge.

 The permanent staff that support our research projects are friendly and helpful.
 Our faculty research supervisors are nationally known and respected in their areas of expertise.
 In addition to providing income, most students find the work an enjoyable and educational experience, providing engineering insights and hands-on experience that cannot be learned in a typical classroom.

 Graduate Research Assistants working 20 hours a week are eligible to participate in UT Select Health Plan and are also eligible for the many perks and services available to University of Texas at Austin employees, such as discounted computers and software; locked car assistance; shuttle buses and recreational sports memberships, and many of the applicable fees are waived.

 Before we can offer you a position, we ask that you to fill out our application form and come to the lab for an interview.